pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/core-hacking/sections/building-pulsar.md

 ### Building binaries

 The following will allow you to build Pulsar as a stand alone binary or installer.
-After running you will find your your built application in `pulsar/binaries`.
+After running you will find your built application in `pulsar/binaries`.

 The build script will automatically build for your system's CPU architecture,